jaygal0/portfolio-nextjs/posts/vim.md

 ---
 title: 'Sticking with Vim'
-subtitle: 'The only text-editor I use.'
+subtitle: 'The only text editor I use.'
 date: 'Octover 31, 2021'
 tags: 'tech code vim'
 ---